-2 for 1 Month Unlimited Offer for New Members: Download Free Life Retreat Studio App to stay unto date with Calendar of Classes/ Events/ Workshops etc.
+2 for 1 Month Unlimited Offer for New Members: Click Here To View Full Schedule & to stay up to date with Calendar of Classes/ Events/ Workshops etc.

 Life Retreat Studio is offering all new Clients a Special offer: For every one-month unlimited package purchased you will receive another month Free of Charge.
 You can email us on email@example.com to redeem this offer!

-Practising yoga offers the benefits of flexibility, muscle strength, energy, balance, overall physical health.
+Practising yoga offers the benefits of flexibility, muscle strength, energy, balance and overall physical health.
 Plus, enhanced athletic performance, and protection from injury, as well as mental health perks, according to the American Osteopathic Association (AOA).

 Why are there significant benefits to combining various treatments with Yoga?